LordOz2dMOON/alx-system_engineering-devops/0x00-shell_basics/README.md

-The listfiles script displays current directory contents in long format The listmorefiles script displays all directory content including hidden files The listfilesdigitonly script displays all current directory contents with user and group ids displayed numerically
+The listfiles script displays current directory contents in long format The listmorefiles script displays all directory content including hidden files The listfilesdigitonly script displays all current directory contents with user and group ids displayed numerically The firstdirectory script creates a new directory in the tmp directory